-Your lawn mower battery can keep draining when you battery cables are loose or your connections have become dirty or corroded.
-A faulty charging system, bad battery and leaving the ignition key in the on position can also cause your battery to drain.
+Your lawn mower battery can keep draining from loose battery cables; dirty or loose wiring connections; a faulty charging system; a bad battery; or leaving the ignition key in the on position.

 Before you run out and replace your lawn mower battery, read on to see what may be causing your battery to keep dying.

 Always disconnect the negative cable (black) from the battery before making any repairs to the electrical system.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 This is Why a Lawn Mower Battery Keeps Dying and Draining

 The first thing you should do is check the battery and cables to see if the cables are loose, not only loose on the battery, but loose elsewhere as well.

 This means you need to look at the battery first and then follow the red cable (positive cable) down from the battery to the solenoid.
 Continue to follow it down to the starter.